-In our property and facilities management business, we hire and supervise third-party contractors to provide construction services for our managed properties.
+In our project management business, we hire and supervise third-party contractors to provide construction services for our managed properties.
 While our role is limited to that of an agent for the owner, we may be subject to claims for construction defects or other similar actions.